 In some cases, applications that print using the GO-Global Universal Printer Driver (UPD) will have areas of the document that are clipped - when portions of the document near the edges of the page are not printed.
-There are two methods for addressing this issue: by defining the printable area of a document with an alternate .PPD file, or by enabling print job scaling.
+To address this issue, define the printable area of a document with an alternate .PPD file.